What is Software Metering?

 Usage data is collected continuously and uploaded to the central platform

-Automated recommendations identify candidates for license reclamation
+Automated recommendations identify candidates for licence reclamation

-Supported Platforms
+Supported platforms

 Windows: Full agent with comprehensive metering